rackerlabs/rackspace-how-to/content/cloud-servers/rescue-mode.md

 The example output in the screenshot shows the device and the size of the disk.
 It contains the following blocks:

-1.  **First block (about 2GB)**: The rescue mode file system.
+1.  **First block (about 2 GB)**: The rescue mode file system.
-2.  **Second block (10.2GB)**: The server's file system.
+2.  **Second block (10.2 GB)**: The server's file system.
 The size of this block depends on the size of your server.
 3.  **Third block**: The swap space.

 Identify the block for your server's file system and find the device name.

-After you know your file system's device, you can assign it a directory and mount it for access.
+After you know your file system's device, you can assign it to a directory and mount it for access.

-Run the following command, replacing **/dev/diskdevice** with your file system
+Run the following command, replacing `/dev/diskdevice` with your file system
 device:

     mount /dev/diskdevice /mnt

-For example, if your file system device is **/dev/sda1**, the command would be:
+For example, if your file system device is `/dev/sda1`, the command is:

     mount /dev/sda1 /mnt